How OneAgent works

-OneAgent is essentially a set of specialized processes that run on each monitored host.
-OneAgent collects metrics from the operating system it runs on and compares the metrics to performance metrics.
+OneAgent comprises a set of specialized processes that run on each monitored host.
+It collects metrics from the operating system on which it runs, and compares the metrics to expected performance values.
 The most important metrics are then reported to Dynatrace.

-Additionally, OneAgent detects which processes run on each host and collects performance metrics for the most important processes.
-OneAgent can also monitor specific technologies (Java, Node.js, .NET, and more) in greater detail by injecting itself into those processes and monitoring their performance from within.
+In addition, OneAgent detects which processes run on each host and collects performance metrics for the most important processes.
+OneAgent can also perform more detailed monitoring of specific technologies (such as Java, Node.js, .NET, and others) by injecting itself into those processes and monitoring their performance from within.
 This provides you with code-level insights into the services that your applications rely on.

-OneAgent is also capable of monitoring the log files of a specific host or process group.
-It can discover and analyze a default system or process created logs.
+OneAgent is also capable of monitoring the log files of a specific host or a specific process group.
+It can discover and analyze system or process-created logs.
 Depending on your configuration, you can store these log files, which makes the log data available independently of the log files themselves.
 This can be beneficial in the following situations:

 - Short log-retention periods

 - Legal requirements to keep logs archived centrally

 OneAgent can dig deeper and get network metrics at the process level.
 Thanks to process-to-process monitoring of network communications Dynatrace can:

 - Ensure high quality process communications over networks.

 - Understand your network topology in dynamic environments.

 - Monitor process-level network capacity.